trieloff/soupdemo/hello.md

 ---
-template: Dark
+template: Light
 ---

-# Helix: welcome to the future WHAHAHA
+# Helix: welcome to the future
 > Project Helix

 ## Let's talk about Project Helix